mishushakov/dialogflow-gateway-docs/hosted/usage.md

     ask() // <- Start the messages loop
    ```
-3. Run it!
+3. Run that!

-I hope you have learned some basics on how to easily create cool and stunning Dialogflow Integrations using Dialogflow Gateway APIs!
+I hope you have now learned the basics on how to build cool, stunning and simple Dialogflow integrations using Dialogflow Gateway APIs!
 Now is your turn to make some 😄